 An internship is an opportunity to apply what you've learned in the classroom in a professional setting.
 Internships allow you to explore career fields, develop skills further, expand your network, and create resume-worthy experiences.

-iEngage is an advanced job search and career development tool for the Whitman community that includes many internship postings and also allows users to access the Nationwide Internships Consortium.
+Handshake is an advanced job search and career development tool for the Whitman community that includes many internship postings.

 Browse Previous Internships